 Creating a dystopian future isn't just about slapping neon lights on every surface and calling it cyberpunk.
-When I started building Neo Kyoto for Neon Veil, I knew I needed something that felt lived-in, authentic, and terrifyingly plausible.
+When I started imagining Neo Kyoto for Neon Veil, I knew I needed something that felt lived-in, authentic, and terrifyingly plausible.
+By choosing Kyoto over the more ubiquitous Tokyo setting I could anchor the future city in a place already associated with tradition, continuity, and hidden power so when we see Tachibana later as this faceless Corporate bureaucratic monolith it will echo that tradition and continuity.

-Before you design a single glowing billboard, ask yourself: How do people survive in this world?
+Before you imagine a single glowing billboard, ask yourself: How do people survive in this world?

 In Neo Kyoto, I built the entire society around debt.
 Medical debt, specifically.
 The megacorporations don't need to enslave people with violence—they do it with contracts.
 Miss a payment?
 Your body becomes collateral.
 It's horrifying because it's not that far from our reality.